Danebury: History

-Hill fort
+Hillfort

-Danebury Hill, on top of which the hill fort sits, rises to 143 m.
-The hill fort dominates the local landscape, which rarely rises above 100 m, and has commanding views of the area.
+Danebury Hill, on top of which the hillfort sits, rises to 143 m.
+The hillfort dominates the local landscape, which rarely rises above 100 m, and has commanding views of the area.
 The surrounding country has light soil that would have been easily cultivated.
 Territory commanded by Danebury included areas of forest, pasture in the uplands, and access to water sources in the form of the River Test.
 To the west runs Wallop Brook which flows south east into the River Test.

-The nearby hill forts of Figsbury Ring, Quarley Hill, and Bury Hill were probably established around the same time as Danebury.
+The nearby hillforts of Figsbury Ring, Quarley Hill and Bury Hill were probably established around the same time as Danebury.
 All of a similar size, the hillforts were generally equally spaced, commanding similar sized territories and resources.
-There is some debate whether hill forts were purely defensive structures, and to what extent they were occupied.
+There is some debate whether hillforts were purely defensive structures, and to what extent they were occupied.
 Cunliffe interprets the ramparts as essentially defensive, although he concedes that they may have been a means of displaying wealth and power, as Danebury would have been visible for miles around.

 The ramparts were the strongest part of the fort, with the entrances the weakest.
-The complex gateways support the view that the site was militaristic; the long, curving east entrance maximised the time it would have taken for attackers to enter the fort and would have allowed defenders on the ramparts more time to hurl missiles, while the southwest entrance narrowed forcing attackers together and causing disarray.
-Iron Age society was, in Cunliffe's view, "effervescent ... essentially unstable, and prone to conflict", and he uses the possible military nature of hill forts to support this view.
+The complex gateways support the view that the site was militaristic; the long, curving east entrance maximised the time it would have taken for attackers to enter the fort and would have allowed defenders on the ramparts more time to hurl missiles, while the southwest entrance narrowed, forcing attackers together and causing disarray.
+Iron Age society was, in Cunliffe's view, "effervescent ... essentially unstable, and prone to conflict", and he uses the possible military nature of hillforts to support this view.
 The burning of the gates was probably the result of an attack, and the charnel pits dating from the end of the intense period of Danebury's occupation contain about 100 bodies, many with injuries that appear to have been inflicted by weapons such as spears and swords.